Skip to main content

 Written byJeff

-I own a Traeger Pro 780.
-Before that I had a Traeger Pro 575.
-Before that I had an offset smoker that I barely used because managing a charcoal fire on a Tuesday night after work is not something that happens.
-The pellet grill changed that.
-I cook on it two or three times a week.
-Brisket, chicken, ribs, pork butt — things I used to reserve for weekends.
-That is what the pellet grill does: it removes the excuse.
+The pellet grill exists for one reason: it removes the excuse.
+Most people who own an offset smoker barely use it.
+Managing a charcoal fire on a Tuesday night after work is not something that happens.
+Switch to a pellet grill and you cook two or three times a week.
+Brisket, chicken, ribs, pork butt.
+Things you used to reserve for weekends.
+That is what the pellet grill does.

-This guide is my honest breakdown of the five best pellet grills right now.
-I have cooked on or read extensively about every grill on this list.
-I will tell you who each one is for and, more importantly, who should skip it.
+This guide is an honest breakdown of the five best pellet grills right now, based on deep research into real-world performance, owner reports, and long-term reliability.
+Here is who each one is for and, more importantly, who should skip it.

 The Quick Version